DrewNaylor/Retiled/README.md

 - [RetiledStart prototype running on the PinePhone](https://youtu.be/NpUnrb1wC_8)

 ## Screenshots
 Below are some prototype screenshots in case you want to see how things are going so far.
+Some may be updated separately from the rest so recent changes might not show up in every screenshot.

 RetiledStart running on the PinePhone, less blurry than it is in person:<br>
 <img src="/docs/images/retiledstart-running-on-pinephone.png" width="360"><br>